emicl1/fishes/README.md

 	- It is available in the Documentation folder
 	- It is in plain HTML
 	- It was created with the programme Doxygen
+- For information about the interaction between files, please refer to the [Interaction diagram](Interaction_diagram.jpeg)